Keep CALM and Improve Visual Feature Attribution: Conclusion

 \section{Conclusion}

-We have examined the lack of interpretability for class activation mapping (CAM).
-The computational procedure is hardly communicable to users and it fails to meet key theoretical requirements proposed by previous researchers in feature attribution literature.
+Despite its great contributions to the field, the class activation mapping (CAM) is not as interpretable as it could be.
+It lacks communicability in practice and fails to meet key theoretical requirements for feature attribution methods.
 This paper has introduced a novel visual feature attribution method, class activation latent mapping (\ours).
-Based on the probabilistic treatment of the last layers of CNNs, \ours is interpretable by design.
-We have shown that \ours satisfies the theoretical requirements violated by CAM and performs better than CAM and other baselines on key attribution tasks.
+Based on the probabilistic treatment of the last layers of CNNs, \ours is interpretable by design. \ours satisfies the theoretical requirements as an attribution method and outperforms CAM and other baselines on attribution tasks.